S I L V E R T H O U G H T : S U B M I S S I O N S: O N L I N E D I V I S I O N

 ILLUSTRATIONS:

-Some writers choose to include illustrations with their submissions.
-If you would like to include an illustration with your text, please attach it to your submission email in .JPG or .GIF format.
-We can work with almost any graphics file format, but for the sake of simplicity, JPGs and GIFs are preferred.
-The editor will resize illustrations if need be.
-Only illustrations for which the writer has clearance will be accepted.
-In other words, if it's someone else's work and you don't have permission to use it, don't bother sending it in.
+If you would like to include an illustration with your text, please upload it in .jpg or .gif format.
+Illustrations will be resized as necessary.
+Only illustrations for which the writer has obtained permission for use will be accepted.
 We maintain the right to refuse the inclusion of any illustration even if we accept the submission.

 E D I T O R I A L P O L I C Y

-The editor will never change thematic or stylistic elements of your stories.
-The editor may, however, occasionally correct obvious spelling or grammatical errors.
+We will never change thematic or stylistic elements of your stories.
+We may, however, occasionally correct obvious spelling or grammatical errors.
 That having been said, Silverthought is not a free editing service.
 Submissions with significant grammatical or spelling errors will be automatically rejected.
 Writers may re-submit such submissions after mastering spell check.
-If you would like to receive a quote for professional editing services, click here.
+If you would like to receive a quote for professional editing services, contact Paul Hughes.

-Submissions to Silverthought remain the sole property of the author, with all rights intact, including the right to withdraw the piece for any reason with sufficient notice to the editor.
+Submissions to Silverthought remain the sole property of the author, with all rights intact, including the right to withdraw the piece for any reason with sufficient notice.
 We accept simultaneous submissions and reprints.
-We occasionally assemble anthologies of pieces that appear on the site; further guidelines will be provided to writers whose work we'd like to include in a collection.
+We occasionally assemble print anthologies of pieces that appear on the site; further guidelines will be provided to writers whose work we'd like to include in a collection.

 All submissions to Silverthought will be reviewed by our editorial panel before their inclusion in a site update.
-If the panel feels that a submission requires revision before inclusion, the author will be notified via email, given some suggestions for improving the piece, and invited to re-submit the piece after revision.
+If the panel feels that a submission requires revision before inclusion, the author will be notified, given some suggestions for improving the piece, and invited to re-submit the piece after revision.
 Reasons for rejection may include inappropriate subject matter for the site, significant spelling/grammatical errors, lack of originality, etc. The panel may suggest revisions; they may not.
-Writers are invited to revise and resubmit a piece as often as they would like, but keep in mind that the panel may very well invite you not to let the door hit your ass on the way out.
+Writers are invited to revise and resubmit a piece as often as they would like, but keep in mind that the editorial panel may very well just plain ignore you after a while.

 -- O N L I N E | F O R U M | P R I N T --